dfm/astropy/docs/stats/transit_periodogram.rst

 The "transit periodogram" (also known the "box least squares spectrum" following [1]_) is a statistical tool used for detecting transiting exoplanets and eclipsing binaries in time series photometric data.
-The main interface is through the :class:`~astropy.stats.TransitPeriodogram` class.
+The main interface to this implementation is the :class:`TransitPeriodogram` class.